Dealing with moisture

 Additionally, the air in your roof space is likely to be polluted with dust, mould and other contaminants.
 Its quality is dependent on the efficiency of the filter and how clean it is kept.
 The Energy Efficiency and Conservation Authority (EECA) recommends that the supply air for home ventilation systems be sourced from the outside, not from the roof space.

-Home ventilation systems on the Energywise website has more information.
+Home ventilation on the Gen Less website has more information.

 Avoid unflued gas